 Yen, ATM and credit cards

-The yen-euro exchange rate can fluctuate a lot over the years, from a recent high of 96 in 2012 to a low of 165 in 2024.
+The yen-to-euro exchange rate can fluctuate significantly over the years, ranging from a recent high of 96 in 2012 to a low of 174 in 2024.

-With the ATM (Maestro/Cirrus circuit), you can withdraw from the ATMs of the Japanese post office, Seven Bank, E-Net (Family Mart), Lawson ATM, AEON Bank, Mizuho Bank and Bank of Tokyo-Mitsubishi UFJ.
+With the ATM (Mastercard/Visa), you can withdraw from the ATMs of the Japanese post office, Seven Bank, E-Net (Family Mart), Lawson ATM, AEON Bank, Mizuho Bank and Bank of Tokyo-Mitsubishi UFJ.
 However, do not rely solely on ATMs, as some older ATMs do not read microchip ATMs.

 Major credit cards are also accepted.
 With a credit card, however, you are better off withdrawing a certain amount of banknotes, given the rather high fees you will be charged.
 One thing should be noted, however.
 The Japanese much prefer paying in cash and snub credit cards a bit.